 Data Set defines the dataset to use for this target instance

 Object Target defines which target from the dataset to use

 Show Bound Box renders the bounding box of your target in the Unity Editor to facilitate the placement of augmenting media in relation to the physical target

-The Default Trackable Event Handler component is responsible for handling callbacks to the Object Target Behaviour arising from changes in the status of the trackable, such as when the target has been detected and is then being tracked.
+The Object Reco Trackable Event Handler component is responsible for handling callbacks to the Object Target Behaviour arising from changes in the status of the trackable, such as when the target has been detected and is then being tracked.
 Extend this script to implement custom event handling for your app.

-1. Set your platform build target for either IOS or Android in File > Build Settings.
+1. Set your platform build target for either IOS, Android in File or UWP in Build Settings.

 2. Add your scene(s) to Scenes in Build.

 3. Define a unique Bundle ID in Player Settings > Other Settings.